Today's Articles

 Copeland was born in Kansas City, Missouri, and raised in the San Pedro Los Angeles, California community.
 She is the youngest of Sylvia DelaCerna's four children from her second marriage to Douglas Copland.
 Between the ages of three and seven, Copeland lived in Bellflower, California, with her mother and her mother's third husband, Harold Brown, a Santa Fe Railroad sales executive.

 Copeland's natural presence and skill came to the attention of her classically trained Dana drill team coach, Elizabeth Cantine, in San Pedro.
-Cynthia Bradley, who was a friend of Cantine’s, first introduced her to ballet in classes at her local Boys & Girls Club.
+Cynthia Bradley, a friend of Cantine’s, first introduced her to ballet in classes at her local Boys & Girls Club.
 Dela Cerna allowed Copeland to go to the club after school until the workday ended.
-Bradley, a former working dancer with companies in San Diego, Virginia, and Kentucky taught a free ballet class there once a week.
-Bradley invited Copeland to attend class at the small local ballet school, San Pedro Dance Center.
+Bradley, a former working dancer with companies in San Diego, Virginia, and Kentucky, taught a free ballet class there once a week.
+Bradley invited Copeland to class at the small local ballet school, San Pedro Dance Center.

 However, Bradley wanted Copeland to continue and offered to host her, to which DelaCerna agreed so Misty could pursue her dream.
 Eventually, they signed a management contract as well as a life-story contract.
 She spent the weekdays with the Bradleys near the coast and the weekends at home with her mother, a two-hour bus ride away.
 By the age of fourteen, Copeland was the winner of a national ballet contest and won her first solo role.
 She has mentioned Raven Wilkinson as a mentor in her career.

 Copeland is considered a prodigy.
 By age 15, Copeland's mother and ballet teachers, who were serving as her custodial guardians, fought a custody battle over her.
-Meanwhile, Copeland, who was already an award-winning dancer, was fielding professional offers.
+Meanwhile, Copeland, already an award-winning dancer, was fielding professional offers.
 The 1998 legal proceedings involved filings for emancipation by Copeland and restraining orders by her mother.
 Both sides dropped legal proceedings, and Copeland moved home to begin studying under a new teacher who was a former ABT member.
 In 1997, Copeland won the Los Angeles Music Center Spotlight Award as the best dancer in Southern California.
 After two summer workshops with the ABT, she became a member of the Studio Company in 2000, a member of the Corps de Ballet in 2001, and a soloist in 2007.
 Stylistically, she is considered a classical ballet dancer.

 As a soloist since 2007, she has been described as having matured into a more contemporary and sophisticated dancer.
 While aspiring to be a principal dancer, Copeland has numerous goals as a dancer in terms of leading roles.
 She aspires to perform lead roles in Giselle, Nikiya, and Gamzatti in La Bayadère, Juliet in Romeo and Juliet, and Odette/Odile in Swan Lake.